 The National Marine Fisheries Service asked the asked the New England Fishery Management Council to help inform fishermen about the presence of these uncrewed surface vehicles (USVs) to help prevent interactions with fishing gear.
 Charts and survey coordinates are available online in this flyer.

-“Fishing vessel operators who use fixed gears should avoid setting gear in areas planned for survey to help limit any risk of entanglement between the Saildrone Voyagers’ sound velocity profile casts and vertical lines,” according to a joint statement from NMFS and Saildrone.
+“Fishing vessel operators who use fixed gears should avoid setting gear in areas planned for survey to help limit any risk of entanglement between the Saildrone Voyagers’ sound velocity profile casts and vertical lines,”

 “Vessels are requested to transit the (eastern Gulf of Maine survey) area with caution and remain greater than 500 meters away from the USVs.”